 Given this, the amount of credits granted (B) also depends on saving (S), or must be related to (S).
 Indeed, banks may provide credits on the basis of excess reserves represented by the saving net of the amount used to finance investment (bS) by firms and households.
 In fact, the net saving of households and enterprises - (1-b)S - appears on the debit (liabilities) side of bank accounts and as excess reserves on the credit (assets) side.
-Now, taking account of relation (S.44), the banks must hold a fraction (S) of the new credits granted (S) as reserves for practical or legal reasons; as a rule (S) is rather small (S), the amount of credits granted by the banking system is, on account of equation (S.42), S = (S = (S = S = (S = S
+Now, taking account of relation (5.44), the banks must hold a fraction (r) of the new credits granted (B = I - b S) as reserves for practical or legal reasons; as a rule (r) is rather small (0.1, 0.05, or, in practice even less).
+Since in the real sector saving (S) must equal investment (I), the amount of credits granted by the banking system is, on account of equation (5.42), B = (1-b) S; the reserves to be held are r B = r (1-b)S; the credit and money multiplier relation is [B = (1/r) r (1-b) S].
+Hence the amount of money created through bank activities is

-$$\Delta M = B(1-r) = (1-b)S(1-r) \tag{5.45}$$
+$$\Delta M = B (1-r) = (1-b) S (1-r)$$ (5.45)

 This relation exhibits the principle of money creation by the banking system, which is always valid, and time plays no role.
 Again, there would be no point in introducing time-lags to argue, for example, that some credits have been granted on the basis of surplus reserves related to past saving.
-These would simply drive out surplus reserves associated to current saving by the same amount.
+These would simply drive out surplus reserves associated with current saving by the same amount.
 To find how (endogenous) money is created in principle, it is essential to relate flows of saving and investment, that is, new saving, saving as deposits providing the basis for new financial means, and new investment, made possible through real saving having released the resources, present and past labour, to produce the new investment goods.